-Such undiscounted cash flows differ from the amount included in the balance sheet because the balance sheet amount is based on discounted cash flows.

-- B15 If appropriate, an entity shall disclose the analysis of derivative financial instruments separately from that of non-derivative financial instruments in the contractual maturity analysis for financial liabilities required by paragraph 39(a).
-For example, it would be appropriate to distinguish cash flows from derivative financial instruments and non-derivative financial instruments if the cash flows arising from the derivative financial instruments are settled gross.
-This is because the gross cash outflow may be accompanied by a related inflow. - B16 When the amount payable is not fixed, the amount disclosed is determined by reference to the conditions existing at the reporting date.
-For example, when the amount payable varies with changes in an index, the amount disclosed may be based on the level of the index at the reporting date.
+Such undiscounted cash flows differ from the amount included in the statement of financial position because the amount in that statement is based on discounted cash flows.
+When the amount payable is not fixed, the amount disclosed is determined by reference to the conditions existing at the end of the reporting period.
+For example, when the amount payable varies with changes in an index, the amount disclosed may be based on the level of the index at the end of the period.